 - Field trips to historical and cultural sites

 South Carolina retired seniors over sixty years old may also take tuition free courses at the College of Charleston on a space available basis.

 |Online registration will be available near the end of the summer.|

 Check the Lifelong Learning tab for information and registration for the Charleston Academy for Lifelong Learning (CALL) classes that start each semester.
-Check the Weekly Presentations Spring 2022 tab for a preliminary list of this coming semester’s scheduled lectures.
+Check the Weekly Presentations Fall 2022 tab for a preliminary list of this coming semester’s scheduled lectures.
 The Events Calendar tab is the portal for more detailed information on all CCR activities, past, present and future, plus other events of possible interest in and around Charleston.